shesan24/capstone/README.md

 - then start app inside the app folder with "expo start"
 - then start atm inside the atm folder with "npm start"

 - test if backend working by going to: http://{ip}:5000/api/dummy
-- test if app working by going to: http://localhost:19002
+- test if app working by going to: http://localhost:19002, then scanning the QR code from that page on the expo go app to open it on your phone
 - test if atm working by going to: http://localhost:3000